AnupSadhukhan/PDDoc/README.md

 This is a basic app that simulate a Peritorial Dialysis Cycler that patients uses to do their daily dialysis at their home.
 I have build the web application.

-to Check Technologies used and main feature find ppt in my repo inside folder "info"
+to Check Technologies used and main feature find ppt in my repo inside folder [info/](info/)

 I have used Jhipster to along with react and spring boot to build this full application.

-Another service backend code can be found in repo ->
+Another service backend code can be found in repo -> [renal_care](https://github.com/AnupSadhukhan/renal_care)

 ## Development